Jatin1o1/2WD_Ros_robot/README.md

 # 2WD_ros_robot
-This code used here is from [ NOX a House wandering robot ](https://github.com/RBinsonB/Nox_robot "Git Repo") posted at (https://create.arduino.cc/projecthub/robinb/nox-a-house-wandering-robot-ros-652315) " and have been updated to move on "motor controller BTS7960"  instead of  " Adafruit motor shield "
+This code used here is from [ NOX a House wandering robot ](https://create.arduino.cc/projecthub/robinb/nox-a-house-wandering-robot-ros-652315 "Original post") [Git repo](https://github.com/RBinsonB/Nox_robot "Git Repo") " and have been updated to move on "motor controller BTS7960"  instead of  " Adafruit motor shield "

 base controller sketches for a 2WD robot using Ros using encoders, dc motor.
  [I'm an inline-style link with title](https://www.google.com "Google's Homepage")